r12esh/github-api/README.md

  This is an authentication app made by using google's firebase authentication service. <br/>
  In this app you can access the github profile information of users by their Username. <br/>
- To not expose the firebase apikey, the app is hosted on netlify.
+ To not expose the firebase API key, the app is hosted on netlify.

  ## Open in your browser:
  ### https://firebaseauthentication.netlify.app